Initial announcement date October 3, 2019

 Review our Test your network connection article to verify connectivity of your Code42 apps.

-We are removing support for legacy port 4282 to improve security.
+We removed support for legacy port 4282 to improve security.

 Legacy port 4282 allowed Code42 apps to connect to storage destinations using non-TLS messaging.
 Beginning with the introduction of TLS messaging in Code42 version 5.4, Code42 apps started using port 4287 to connect to storage destinations over a Transport Layer Security protocol.
 While secure, non-TLS communication over port 4282 is not as secure as TLS communication over port 4287.